StefRuseva88/selenium-ide/README.md

 [![Selenium](https://img.shields.io/badge/tested%20with-Selenium-43B02A.svg)](https://www.selenium.dev/)
 [![Selenium IDE](https://img.shields.io/badge/tested%20with-Selenium%20IDE-FF6C37.svg)](https://www.selenium.dev/selenium-ide/)

+### This is a test project for Front-End Test Automation July 2024 Course @ SoftUni

 ## Selenium IDE
 This project demonstrates my skills in using Selenium IDE, a record-and-playback tool, to quickly create and execute UI tests without needing to write code manually.
 Selenium IDE allows for easy test case creation and provides a way to export these tests into different programming languages if further customization is required.